200-hour teacher training

 - Attend all training modules

-- Observe and report on two public Yoga Garden classes
+- Observe and report on two Yoga Garden classes

-- Assist and adjust students in two public Yoga Garden classes
+- Assist and adjust a fellow trainee in two Yoga Garden classes

 - Teach a final practice class